Alexander Wolfe (wrestler)

-Axel Tischer (born 5 November 1986) is a German professional wrestler currently performing for German Wrestling Federation (GWF), Westside Xtreme Wrestling (wXw) and Progress Wrestling, where he is the former Progress Wrestling Atlas Champion and one-time holder of the Progress World Tag Team Champions.
+Axel Tischer (born 5 November 1986) is a German professional wrestler currently performing for German Wrestling Federation (GWF) and Westside Xtreme Wrestling (wXw), where is current wXw Shotgun Champion in his third reign.
+He is also makes appearances on the independent circuit.
 He is best known for his tenure in WWE, where he performed under the ring name, Alexander Wolfe.

 Under his real name, Tischer competed on the European independent circuit.
 During this period, he is best known in Westside Xtreme Wrestling, where he is a two-time Unified World Wrestling Champion and two-time Shotgun Champion.
 He is also the former GWF World Champion in his first time.
 He then debuted in WWE's NXT brand as part of the stable Sanity, where he and Eric Young won the NXT Tag Team Championship in 2017.
 After moving to the SmackDown brand in 2018, the group saw little success, resulting in their disbandment in early 2019.
 He subsequently began wrestling in the NXT and NXT UK brands as part of the Imperium stable until his WWE departure in 2021.